High praise for LowestRates.ca

 While there's no perfect number, most consumers should avoid having more than two or three credit cards at a time.
 The more credit cards you have, the harder it is to track your bills and make your payments.
-Many middle to upper income credit card users use a premium, or “cadillac”, credit card that offers lots of perks and rewards and a regular card that serves as a backup.
+Many middle-to-upper-income credit card users use a premium credit card that offers lots of perks and rewards and a regular card that serves as a backup.

 What do I need to know about my credit card’s terms and conditions?

 First, you should understand that once you sign your credit card agreement, the terms are legally binding.
 And your credit card issuer can change these terms at any time, as long as they provide written notice.
 So, it’s a good idea to carefully read mail from your credit card company and check for changes or updates to your account.